oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 FieldID, FieldName, and FieldDescription from each field of the referenced type.

 A type reference in the form of an Enum() function is converted to the name of an explicit Enumerated type derived from the referenced type.
+For Enumerated types, the Enum() function is specified by the *enum* option.
+For ArrayOf and MapOf types, the Enum() function is specified by populating the value of the *ktype* or *vtype* options with the *enum* option.

 Simplifying references an explicit Enumerated type if it exists, otherwise it creates an explicit Enumerated type.
 It then replaces the type reference with the name of the explicit Enumerated type.